CamooCodee/PackedNetworking/README.md

 PackedNetworking is a networking solution for Unity allowing low level server and client communication.
 Both, server and client are in a single Unity Project.
 This library is based off of the old [C# Networking series by Tom Weiland](https://www.youtube.com/playlist?list=PLXkn83W0QkfnqsK8I0RAz5AbUxfg3bOQ5).

 Packed Networking is in very early stages and has only been tested within a closed network.
+If you run into any issues or bugs, feel free to help me make this solution a better product by joining the [discord server](https://discord.gg/FUrkPhC).

 The goal of this library is to offer a simple and easy to implement multiplayer system for small and medium sized games.
 Additionally it shouldn't overwhelm the user with a long feature list which makes it difficult to get started.
 Speaking of getting started...

 ## How To Get Started

+### 0. The Installation

+Go to the release you want to download.
+Download the .dll file and drag and drop it into your Unity project.
+Done!

 ### 1. The Networking Manager